 “Not only were the ornaments on the window sill undisturbed, but where he landed was not underneath the window but some distance out, as if he has been ejected through the open window by two very strong men“

-Scotland Yard, without investigating, commenting during the week of Scot Young’s death publicly announced that his death was not being treated as suspicious, referring the case to a Coroner, who didn’t rule that the death was suicide, but rather, leaving an open verdict.
+Commenting during the week of Scot’s death Scotland Yard publicly announced that Scot’s death was not being treated as suspicious, handing the case over to the Coroner, who didn’t rule was suicide, but rather, left an open verdict.